Pursue Your Calling with the Christian Leaders Alliance: Become an Ordained Minister and More

-My Ordination at Christian Leaders Institute has strengthened both my capacity as a minister and my appreciation on God’s work in my personal life.
-Although I was already ordained in our denomination three months before I enrolled at CLI yet I’m not ashamed to attribute some accomplishments I have in the ministry to CLI that God uses for my continuous equipping.
+My Ordination at the Christian Leaders Institute has strengthened my capacity as a minister and my appreciation of God’s work in my personal life.
+Although I was already ordained in our denomination three months before I enrolled at CLI, I’m not ashamed to attribute some accomplishments I have in the ministry to CLI that God uses for my continuous equipping.

-My calling, gifts and passion for ministry are vital elements not only in my admission to ordination for ministry but also in the actual ministry I have now.
-I learn from CLI that in choosing a particular ministry, we need to consider our skills and personality.
+My calling, gifts, and passion for ministry are vital in my admission to ordination for ministry and my current ministry.
+I learned from CLI that we need to consider our skills and personality when choosing a particular church.
 Thanks God for giving me the package of things I needed in the ministry.
-But CLI ordination subject help me a lot especially in balancing my gifts with right attitude and motives in ministry.
+But the CLI ordination subject helps me a lot, especially in balancing my gifts with the right attitude and motives in church.

-Some of the unique challenges in my geographical area are poverty and floods that oftentimes gives discomforts to those who come for worship.
-We experience several times worshipping in the midst of a flood in the area.
+Some of the unique challenges in my geographical area are poverty and floods, which often discomfort those who come for worship.
+We experienced several times worshipping amid a surge in the area.

-My local church faithfully supported me in my ministry calling since I started in the ministry.
-Although we are struggling financially as a church, I could testify how the members are doing every effort in minimizing our ministry expenses.
+My local church has faithfully supported my ministry calling since I started.
+Although we are struggling financially as a church, I can testify how the members are making every effort to minimize our ministry expenses.
 They become an encouragement to me as I pastor them.

-I am presently serving as Senior Pastor in a local church of the CHRISTIAN REFORMED CHURCH IN THE PHILIPPINES in our place.
+I serve as Senior Pastor in our place in a local church of the CHRISTIAN REFORMED CHURCH IN THE PHILIPPINES.
 I became an ordained minister.
 Our local church is known to the community as one that advocates the holistic development of children.
 We have more than 300 children being sponsored holistically through the faithful partnership of Compassion International.
-I also chaired the Committee on Education that was delegated by Classis ( group of neighboring churches in our province) to be responsible for running the Ministry Training Program of our denomination.
+I also chaired the Committee on Education delegated by Classis (a group of neighboring churches in our province) to run our denomination’s Ministry Training Program.

 This free ministry training and ordination become formative in my present and future ministry in the sense that I am prompted from time to time to help revive and maintain our denominational ministry training.
-I study hard at CLI to learn as much as possible not only the principles or what were in the curriculum but also administrative part of running a free theological training in our area.
+I study hard at CLI to learn as much as possible, not only the principles or what was in the curriculum but also the administrative part of running free theological training in our area.

-Please keep on including me in your prayers as I am continually struggling from physical condition and that the good Lord will keep using and empowering my life as I wholeheartedly consecrate my life for service.
+Please keep on including me in your prayers as I am continually struggling with my physical condition, and the good Lord will keep using and empowering my life as I wholeheartedly consecrate my life for service.